 Seize opportunities, minimize risks, live our values.
 For us, sustainability means acting responsibly on behalf of future generations in order to achieve economic, environmental and social progress.
-Only a value-based, sustainability-driven company committed to living its principles can minimize risks and master these challenges to optimally leverage emerging opportunities for its stakeholders.
+The global Megatrends - demographic change, urbanization, climate change, globalization and digitalization - are affecting and defining lives and economies throughout the world.
+These gamechanging forces are shaping our business by creating new markets and opening up valuable new opportunities.
+Yet they also harbor significant risks that need careful management.
+Only a value-based, sustainability-driven company committed to living its principles can minimize these risks and master these challenges to optimally leverage emerging opportunities for its stakeholders.